th0masb/jflow/README.md

 features for both objects and primitives using sequential lazy evaluating iterators inspired by Java streams, Python generators and Scala collections.
-Enhanced `List` and `Set` interfaces (`FlowList` and `FlowSet` respectively) are provided which provide convenience methods by delegating to iterators.
+Enhanced `List` and `Set` interfaces (`FlowList` and `FlowSet` respectively) are included which provide a selection of convenient default methods (for mapping, filtering etc) by delegating to these iterators.

 #### Why use this library?
-A clean and intuitive API is provided for sequence manipulation operations which are frequently useful in programming.
-The introduction of streams in Java was a **significant** improvement to the language but having spent a lot of time working with the API I really felt it could have been so much better.
-Apart from the API the machinery used to implement Streams is more complicated than it needs to be when used in a sequential context and there is no attempt to encourage use of immutable collections (which I find ridiculous since parallelism is such a big focus).
-Most importantly the constraints on consuming streams in a custom way are prohibitively restrictive for even very simple use cases.
+The introduction of streams and lambdas in Java 8 was a **significant** improvement to the language but having spent a lot of time working with the API I really felt it could have been better, for example `someCollection.stream().map(someFunction).collect(Collectors.toList())` is presumably considered by the implementors as a clean way to write the extremely common operation of sequentially applying a mapping function element-wise to some collection and collecting the result to a List?
+I think not.
+Apart from the API the machinery used to implement Streams is more complicated than it needs to be when used in a sequential context and there is no attempt to encourage use of immutable collections (weird since parallelism is such a big focus) in fact the `.collect(...)` method explicitly requires a mutable container.

+Most importantly the constraints on consuming streams in a custom way can be prohibitively restrictive for even very simple use cases, an example is drawing a polygon represented by a stream of points onto a JavaFX canvas **without caching the points first**.
+This is a trivial task with the polygon represented by an **iterator** of points since we can easily apply custom logic in the consumption of the iterator.
+No such luck with a stream.

 This library add additional functionality in the style of Streams with some tweaks to the API but at a deeper level it simply trades potential parallelism for  additional flexibility in manual consumption